ilikeyellowGZ/HHMZ-new/README.md

 i have complete the wesbite i just need to add some speling checks but just want to see if he likes it.

+added tge gallery section and adjust some of the spelling, added the new pcitures and adjust the spacing inbetween the services and achievements and fixed the bar